telerik/xaml-docs/controls/radgridview/how-to/enable-disable-grid-elements.md

 # Enable\Disable Grid Elements

-__RadGridView__ is an advanced control, that allows you to enable\disable its different parts.
+__RadGridView__ is an advanced control, that allows you to enable/disable its different parts.
 You can set the boolean property __IsEnabled__ to each one of the following objects:

 * __RadGridView__